chenyun964/cs201G2T3/README.md

 3. Data Structure Test[^1] - Test how different data structures in Dijkstra Algo will affect the algorithm

 - Bottom Left is the user list
-- Bottom right will display the result of the action
+- Bottom Right will display the result of the action

 [^1]:Do take note that if you selected a big dataset and a large number of time to run Input and Data Structure Test, the program will probably hang for a while as it takes sometime to compute the different test cases.